By using this site, you agree to the Privacy Policy and Terms of Use.

 Baking Salmon Pinwheels

 Preheat the oven to 400°F. Slice each salmon roll into 1-inch pieces and place them in a baking dish.
-Brush with melted butter and, if you want, pour a little white wine around the pinwheels to keep them moist.
+Brush with melted butter, and if desired, pour a little white wine around the pinwheels to keep them moist.
 Cover loosely with foil and bake for 15-20 minutes, or until the salmon is cooked through.

 Smoking Salmon Pinwheels

-If you want to add a smoky flavor, you can smoke the pinwheels with wood chips like apple or hickory.
+If you want to add a smoky flavor, you can smoke the pinwheels with wood chips, such as apple or hickory.
 This gives a rich flavor that pairs well with the creamy filling.

 No-Cook Smoked Salmon Pinwheels

 For a no-cook version, use smoked salmon.
-Spread the cream cheese mixture on a spinach tortilla, put the smoked salmon on top, roll it up, and cut it into bite-sized pieces.
+Spread the cream cheese mixture on a spinach tortilla, top it with smoked salmon, roll it up, and cut it into bite-sized pieces.
 This is great for appetizers or a quick snack.

 Tips for Success